friedererdmann/blender_snippets/building_fbx.md

 > If the installation of any package fails, try to run `sudo apt-get update` first.

 Get Python 3.7.4 from your distribution package manager or build it yourself from sources.
-If you're building for Blender, you might also be able to use Blender's build-in Python distribution.

 Under Linux, all references to `python` should be `python3` instead (if you're building with Python 3).